IreneKilgannon/pands-project/README.md

 Analysing these results we can see that _Iris setosa_ is the smallest flower in the data set. _Iris virginica_ is the largest flower species. _Iris setosa_ has the smallest measurements for three out of the four variables.
 Surprisingly the sepal width of _Iris setosa_ is larger than the sepal width for both _Iris versicolor_ and _Iris virginica_.
 The petal width and petal length measurements of _Iris setosa_ are substantially smaller than the corresponding measurements for _Iris versicolor_ and _Iris virginica_.

-A [seaborn boxplot](https://seaborn.pydata.org/generated/seaborn.boxplot.html) is nice method to visually compare summary statistics about a data set.
+A [seaborn boxplot](https://seaborn.pydata.org/generated/seaborn.boxplot.html) is a nice method to visually compare summary statistics about a data set.
 It gives us most of the same information that the describe method does but as it is visual it is easier and quicker to make comparisons.
 One difference between the describe method and a box plot is that describe gives us the mean, whereas a box plot displays the median value of the variable.

 ![diagram to explain box plot](https://builtin.com/sites/www.builtin.com/files/styles/ckeditor_optimize/public/inline-images/1_boxplots.jpg)